jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 You are totally welcome to use any AI tool you have installed on your computer!
 Many of them follow similar patterns and expose similar functionality.

 ## Getting started  (15 minutes)
-- set up repo from previous exercise or checkpoint
 - install cursor and claude code (existing installed tools are fine to use too)

 ## Exercise A (15 minutes): Understand AI rules